mrciolino/wiki-backup/timeline.md

 - The party returns to Kaltrusar Bay (I dont remember why, i think this ends with it burning down again).
 - The party visits the Library dimension for the first time.
 - The party finds assassination note mountain in the library dimension.
+- The party meets the tree of knowledge.
+Bazzvrah hires Mort to assassinate the tree for 1 gold, but after the tree slaps Mort down, Bazzvrah asks for his gold back and Mort cancels the contract.
 - The party goes to Hastow and Spoops sees a dragon in the Ethereal plane flying towards them.
 They defeat the ethereal dragon.
 Narascus stays behind in Hastow to run his Monastary.
 - Drakham's mother Adalynn joins the party.
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.